 - How much money will you need?
 To answer this question, you may need to make a few related assumptions.
 For example, if you're saving for retirement, you'll likely want to consider your life expectancy, desired retirement lifestyle and health care needs, among other factors.

 - How will taxes factor into your investment strategy?
 Like inflation, taxes can have a large impact on your investment strategy.
 For example, you may want to consider accounts with specific tax features, such as 529 college savings plans, which offer tax-deferred growth of your investment.

 - When will withdrawals begin?
 This is another way of asking how long your investing strategy will be.
 For example, if you're saving for your child's education, you could assume that withdrawals will begin in their first year of college.

 - How long will withdrawals last?
 You might prefer to not end a long-term investment strategy with one lump sum withdrawal.
 For example, if you expect to retire at age 65 and assume a life expectancy of 85 years, you might want your withdrawals to last 20 years.
 However, for short-term goals, such as a vacation, you might withdraw one lump sum.

 - Will you invest a lump sum or make recurring investments?
 When calculating the ultimate amount you can potentially reach by the end of your savings goal, you'll need to assume the frequency of payments or investment purchases.
 For example, will you invest a lump sum up front?
 Will you contribute a certain amount at the beginning of each year or will you invest a fixed amount every month?

 - Which investment types will you use?
 The investment types you use may be chosen according to the rate of return you want and your tolerance for risk.
-The amount of time you have to invest can also help you determine the investment type to choose.
+The amount of time you have to invest also can help you determine the investment type to choose.